Sedgwick Gardens

-Sedgwick Gardens, located at 3726 Connecticut Avenue, NW, Washington, DC, is an apartment building on the southwest corner of Connecticut Avenue and Sedgwick Street in Northwest Washington D.C.
-It is located two blocks from the Cleveland Park Metro.
+Sedgwick Gardens is an apartment building at 3726 Connecticut Avenue Northwest, on the southwest corner with Sedgwick Street, in Northwest Washington D.C.
+It is located two blocks from the Cleveland Park station of the Washington Metro.
 It is listed in the National Register of Historic Places, and represents a significant example of an Art Deco porte-cochere architecture in Washington.

 Overview

 Sedgwick Gardens was designed by prominent Washington architect Mihran Mesrobian for local developer Max Gorin of the Southern Construction Company in 1931 for $500,000, and in 1932 opened as a rental apartments building.
 It is currently distinguished as one of the Cleveland Park Historic District apartment complexes in Washington.

 Its entrance has been designed so that the eye of any visitor is drawn upward toward of a pair of high relief female figures, a pair of bas-relief male figures, and further toward the rose window on the massive square elevator tower in the background.
 White brick bands within the red brick facade line the main and top floors while shorter white bands lay just below each floors’ windows.
 Triangular projecting sculptured panels and niches that hold wrought iron deco railings interrupt a peculiar cornice treatment, and additional light and air for most of the apartments are provided by the encirclement of two dozen projecting bays.
 The building represents an exceptional double-U design.